Quick Answer

 Compact Floor Plans Can Still Have Good Feng Shui

 A smaller apartment does not need the same layout ideals as a larger home.
 What matters more is that sleep, seating, cooking, and bath functions are readable enough that the home does not feel like one constant collision.
-In compact plans, clarity usually beats symmetry.
+In compact plans, clarity beats symmetry more often than not.

 What to Fix First in an Awkward Floor Plan